bminixhofer/bminixhofer/README.md

 - [NNSplit](https://bminixhofer.github.io/nnsplit/).
 A library implementing a general framework for semantic text segmentation.
 - [GerPT2](https://github.com/bminixhofer/gerpt2).
 A small German GPT2 model.
 I also trained a [large version](https://huggingface.co/benjamin/gerpt2-large).
-- [tractjs](https://github.com/bminixhofer/tracjts).
+- [tractjs](https://github.com/bminixhofer/tractjs).
 A library for running ONNX and TensorFlow models client-side in the browser.
 Built on the awesome [tract](https://github.com/sonos/tract) library and accessible from Javascript.
+- [NLPRule](https://github.com/bminixhofer/nlprule).
+A library for fast rule-based grammatical error correction through porting thousands of rules from LanguageTool.
+Made in Rust with bindings for Python.

 I've [also](https://www.kaggle.com/c/petfinder-adoption-prediction/discussion/125436) been [active](https://www.kaggle.com/c/petfinder-adoption-prediction/leaderboard) on Kaggle some time ago.